Whitney Houston: 2000–2008: Just Whitney, Princess Diaries, and Cheetah Girls

 Houston's reputation as "America's Sweetheart", which she was nicknamed for the duration of her career, came under scrutiny at the beginning of the 2000s.
 Reports of erratic behavior, showing up hours late to interviews, photo shoots, rehearsals and canceling several concerts, had been following her since the late 1990s.

 Houston failed to show up to induct Clive Davis into the Rock and Roll Hall of Fame in March 2000.
 Weeks later, Houston was scheduled to perform at the Academy Awards but was fired from the event by musical director and longtime friend Burt Bacharach.
 At the time, her publicist cited throat problems as the reason for the cancellation.
 In his book, The Big Show: High Times and Dirty Dealings Backstage at the Academy Awards, author Steve Pond revealed that "Houston's voice was shaky, she seemed distracted and jittery, and her attitude was casual, almost defiant"; though she was supposed to perform "Over the Rainbow", she sang a different song during rehearsals.
 Houston later admitted she had been fired.
-Houston, however, did show up for a scheduled performance to celebrate Arista's 25th anniversary with Clive Davis, her performance received good reviews.
+Houston, however, did show up for a scheduled performance to celebrate Arista's 25th anniversary with Clive Davis, and her performance received good reviews.

 In May 2000, Houston's longtime executive assistant and friend, Robyn Crawford, resigned from Houston's management company.

 Despite increasing negative press, Houston continued to find success.
 She produced the film The Princess Diaries (2001) alongside fellow BrownHouse partner Debra Martin Chase.
 Starring Anne Hathaway and Julie Andrews, the film became an unexpected success in the box office, grossing more than $165 million worldwide.
 Houston and Chase became the first black people in box office history to produce a film that surpassed $100 million in the box office.
 In August 2001, Houston signed one of the biggest record deals in music history, with Arista/BMG.
 She renewed her contract for $100 million to release six new albums, for which she would also earn royalties.